Font-Size: Small Font-Size: Large

 Meet Nina

 By profession, I’m really an archaeologist (an Egyptologist) but I’ve worked all kinds of jobs, from real estate to a fabric store clerk to a student counselor at the Fulbright Commission in Stockholm, Sweden.
-My favorite was a work-study job in grad school, reorganizing the ancient Egyptian pottery at the University of Chicago’s famous Oriental Institute.
+My favorite was a work-study job in grad school (go Maroons!), reorganizing the ancient Egyptian pottery at the University of Chicago’s famous Oriental Institute.
 The pay was lousy, but holding ceramic jars actually touched by Ramses II and King Tut was awe-inspiring and unbelievably exciting.

 Please, drop me a line!
 I love to hear from readers.